-- READY is nirvana.
+READY is nirvana.
 Everything is set up!

-- UPDATING means an exhibit that was successfully published is re-syncing, either because you changed the metadata, blueprint, archetype or explicitly asked for re-synchronization.
+UPDATING means an exhibit that was successfully published is re-syncing, either because you changed the metadata, blueprint, archetype or explicitly asked for re-synchronization.
 It will return to READY when complete.

-- When you explicitly freeze an exhibit, it goes to FROZEN.
+When you explicitly freeze an exhibit, it goes to FROZEN.
 OrbitKit will ignore this exhibit entirely - it won't publish (if it was not yet published) and it will not re-sync (if it was).
 If you delete a FROZEN exhibit, the record will be removed from OrbitKit but the published product will not be pulled down from the venue.
-Unfreezing will return the exhibit to WAITING or READY.
+Unfreezing will return the exhibit to PUBLISHING or READY.

 DELETING exhibits are being pulled down from the POD platform by OrbitKit, after which the exhibit record itself will be deleted.
 This is usually pretty quick, but may persist if your venue is paused.